 Volatile Organic Compounds (VOCs)

 VOCs are volatile organic chemicals or gases that are released into our environment (both indoors and outdoors) from products or processes.
-The exposure to these chemicals may have adverse effects on our health, both short- and long-term (Figure 1).
+The exposure to VOC content may have adverse effects on our health, both short- and long-term (Figure 1).

 A team of researchers at the University of Washington, Seattle detected 133 different VOCs emitting from 25 common fragranced household products.
 The researchers used gas chromatography-mass spectrometry to analyze VOCs released from the products.
 Of these 133 VOCs, 24 are classified as toxic or hazardous under U.S. federal laws, and each product emitted at least one of these compounds.